Is Your Script Really the Problem, or Is Your Timing Off?

 That's true at 60 seconds.
 It's half-true at 10 minutes.
 It's barely true at an hour.
 And it's false the next morning.

-The data is consistent across every study on lead conversion.
+The data is consistent across multiple studies on lead response time.
 Leads contacted within 60 seconds convert to appointments at 15-25%.
 At 5 minutes: 8-12%.
 At 30 minutes: 3-5%.
 Next morning: 1-2%.
 Your script doesn't change across those time windows.
 The seller's willingness to engage does.

 An investor in Cincinnati had a solid script.
 He'd practiced it.
 His close rate on connected calls was good, one in four conversations turned into an appointment.
 The problem was he was only connecting on 30% of his callbacks because he was calling 2-6 hours after submission.
 Most sellers didn't answer.
 The ones who did were already cooling off.